Sianuga/Finance_calculator/README.md

 # Finance_calculator

-Financial management app, that uses mySQL as the main database for users and records.
-Users can create their account to save their expenses, examine the expenses graph, create new financial goals or inspect table of latest purchases and new ones.
-The graphical interface is created with JavaFX , whereas database is connected using mySqlJDBC driver.
+This project is a financial management application that uses MySQL as its main database for storing user and expense records.
+Users can create accounts to save their expenses, view graphs of their expenses, set financial goals, and examine tables of their latest purchases and new expenses.
+The graphical user interface is developed using JavaFX, while the database is connected using the MySQL JDBC driver.

 ![login](https://user-images.githubusercontent.com/95643408/225459107-d1b43335-6578-4030-adf9-71eff4dbf97e.png)